There are only two serious companies in the PC-based VR world. Facebook’s Oculus and HTC’s Vive.

 This is the VR experience you’ve always dreamed of.

-It helps that the face gasket on the headset itself is quite squishy, and goes all the way around your eyes, with a short break at the bottom for the rubber nose rest.
-Once it’s fit right, there’s no pressure points around the outside of the headset, which thankfully means no “VR face,” an issue with some headsets that leaves a red ring around your eyes.
+It helps that the face gasket on the headset itself is quite squishy and goes all the way around your eyes, with a short break at the bottom for the rubber nose rest.
+Once it’s fit correctly, there’s no pressure points around the outside of the headset — which thankfully means no “VR face,” an issue with some headsets that leaves a red ring around your eyes.

 All testers reported high levels of immersion, and a common high note was the precise, intuitive nature of the controls.
 Nausea was missing in action, even among individuals normally prone to motion sickness.
 Letting the user Vive move in real space while also moving in virtual space, as the Vive allows, seems to dramatically improve long-term comfort relative to a seated headset.

-There are also some accessories you could invest in, which use HTC’s Vive Tracker hardware, but we spent some time with them and you’re probably better off sticking with the included touch-controllers.
+There are also some accessories you could invest in that use HTC’s Vive Tracker hardware, but we spent some time with them and you’re probably better off sticking with the included touch-controllers.

 A beautiful display from a narrow perspective

-Before we get too technical about the details of the Vive’s display, I want to point out that every head-mounted display (HMD) I’ve tried to this point has had some amount of what’s referred to as the “screen door effect.”
-No matter how high resolution screens get, it’s not too tough to see the individual pixels when it’s just an inch or two from your eyes.
+Before we get too technical about the details of the Vive’s display, we have to note that every head-mounted display (HMD) we’ve tried to this point has had some amount of what’s referred to as the “screen door effect.”
+No matter how high resolution screens get — and that’s not to discount the 2,880 x 1,600 total resolution of the Vive Pro — it’s not too tough to see the individual pixels when it’s just an inch or two from your eyes.